 Ford has over 11,000 suppliers and we invite selected production and indirect suppliers with manufacturing operations to our internal supply chain sustainability program, the Partnership for a Cleaner Environment (PACE).
 While our current PACE program engagement captures less than 1% of our supply base we work hard to engage those suppliers that contribute the most to our overall water use.
-These PACE suppliers represent approximately 40% of our Production spend.
-Our goal via the PACE program is to teach suppliers about the water savings and water stewardship initiatives we have implemented at Ford, ask them to set reduction targets and annually report their progress to us.
-We also ask suppliers to report leading practices that they have implemented in their facilities, so that the collaboration comes full circle.
-We provide technical guidance and feedback to these suppliers and ask them to collaborate with their suppliers to share leading practices throughout the supply chain.
+These PACE suppliers represent approximately 43% of our Production spend.
+Our goal via the PACE program is to teach suppliers about the water savings and water stewardship initiatives we have implemented, ask them to set reduction targets and annually report their progress.
+We also ask suppliers to report leading practices that they have implemented, so the collaboration comes full circle.
+In 2019, Ford launched a new streamlined version of the PACE program, called FastPACE, offered to select suppliers in the Asia Pacific region (China, India and Thailand).